euanc/DiskFormatID/README.md

 mount

 Kam Woods packaged it with setuptools, (https://twitter.com/kamwoods) thanks Kam!
+You will need the python-setuptools installed on your system to install it.

 Please support http://kryoflux.com/ !